Health First Leverages Eigen-based Cognitive Machine Capability to improve lives in Central Florida

 Like the other almost 1,560 hospitals facing readmission penalties over the next year, Health First is encouraging health promotion and wellness to reduce readmission rates.
 The system is implementing a prevention of disease progression program through individualized patient education.
 In an empowering approach, Health First leadership is taking a progressive stance against hospital readmissions.
 It is one that combines leading edge cognitive science technology with a comprehensive support structure to create a positive outcome.

 Putting the Patient First

 Health First chose Jvion's Cognitive Clinical Success Machine because the solution delivers individualized recommendations and patient risk.
 It out-predicts common approaches to readmission risk stratification like LACE and PLACE by delivering ten times more accurate views into patient predispositions, risk manifestations, and specific actions and interventions.
-This capability is enabled by more than a quadrillion clinical and non-clinical considerations and thousands of data elements.
+This capability is enabled by and Eigen-based engine capable of making more than a quadrillion clinical and non-clinical considerations and thousands of data elements.
 To this data, more than 150 thousand self-learning Eigen Spheres are applied for each patient in real time.
 Where current tools fail because they are static and assign risk broadly, Jvion's Cognitive Clinical Success Machine excels because the tool is equipped with the power to drive individualized high-definition views into a patient's future that are more precise, comprehensive, and lead to more actionable interventions.
 The machine supports clinical decisions, helps drive engagement, and more effectively reduces risk across the entire care continuum.

 Health First leadership integrated Jvion's Cognitive Clinical Success Machine into a comprehensive workflow designed to use the recommended actions and address the factors leading to an increased risk of readmission.
 There are two major stakeholder groups that consume the machine's outputs: